elementary/website/docs/learning-the-basics.md

 * Session: Show the shutdown dialog

 ### The Dock {#the-dock}
 At the bottom of the screen is the Dock.
-It contains your favorite apps well, as currently open ones.
+It contains your favorite apps as well as the currently open ones.

 ![The Dock](../images/docs/learning-the-basics/dock.png)